nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** May 10th is the day in 1981 that François Mitterrand wins the presidential election and becomes the first Socialist President of France in the French Fifth Republic.
+**<b>📌 Daily Fact:</b>** May 11th is the day in 1987 that Klaus Barbie goes on trial in Lyon for war crimes committed during World War II.

 ---